 This incredible building was completed with the aid of a complex pulley system because of the huge blocks of marble, which according to historical accounts took teams of twenty or thirty oxen to pull on specially constructed carts or wagons.
 The scaffolding for the building was constructed of brick instead of bamboo, and while the designers lamented the time that it would take to deconstruct the scaffolding, legend has it that Shah Jahan decreed that anyone could take bricks from the scaffolding and keep them, leading to the deconstruction of the entire scaffolds overnight by peasants.

 Today, the Taj Mahal attracts approximately two to three million visitors each year, with about 200,000 of them arriving from abroad to see this marvelous structure.
-The Taj Mahal is easily the most popular tourist destination in India, and has been included in a more modern version of the Seven Wonders of the World.
+The Taj Mahal is easily the most popular tourist destination in India and has been included in a more modern version of the Seven Wonders of the World.

 There are many myths that surround the Taj Mahal, including the myth that a mirror building to be known as the Black Taj was to be built across the river, supported by the ruins of black marble that can be found there.
 This myth is insubstantial, however, since the supposed black marble is actually just white marble that had been discolored completely to black.

-Another myth propagated about the Taj Mahal states that the workmen and craftsmen who worked on this incredible and beautiful building were killed in gruesome manners or otherwise mutilated or dismembered by Shah Jahan to keep them from ever building a similar building, however this too seems to have no historical basis in fact.
+Another myth propagated about the Taj Mahal states that the workmen and craftsmen who worked on this incredible and beautiful building were killed in gruesome manners or otherwise mutilated or dismembered by Shah Jahan to keep them from ever building a similar building, however, this too seems to have no historical basis in fact.
 Many of the most famous buildings in the world have similar stories in association with them.

-Tourism to this building is high for a great reason – the Taj Mahal is an architectural masterpiece, and is arguable one of the most beautiful buildings in the entire world.
+Tourism to this building is high for a great reason – the Taj Mahal is an architectural masterpiece and is arguably one of the most beautiful buildings in the entire world.
 It was created, so the stories say, out of a deep and binding love and has withstood several centuries, several wars, and a decline into disrepair to remain standing intact as one of the architectural masterpieces of the world.
 The Taj Mahal is worth a visit for anyone interested in seeing such beauty and wonder first hand.
-Anyone who has been and who has seen the Taj Mahal will likely tell you that the trip is well worth it, and the building and grounds are a wonder that have withstood the test of time so far.
+Anyone who has been and who has seen the Taj Mahal will likely tell you that the trip is well worth it, and the building and grounds are a wonder that has withstood the test of time so far.